 - Applied as a paste to the outside

-In the last 60 years the introduction of a new wide range of field-tested systemic chemicals, now control plant-feeding insects like spider mites.
+In the last 60 years, the introduction of a new wide range of field-tested systemic chemicals (like Imidacloprid, acephate, and dinotefuran) now control plant-feeding insects like:

-In addition to killing insect pests species these systemics, generally are noninjurious to beneficial insect predators and parasites.
-By using these compounds full advantage of biological insect control may be realized.
+In addition to killing insect pest species, these systemics, generally are noninjurious to beneficial insect predators and parasites.
+By using these compounds, the full advantage of biological insect control may be realized.

 What Types Of Diseases Controlled By Systemics?

-In recent years the introduction of systemic fungicides now combat diseases of fungus, bacterial and virus origin as well as some deficiency troubles.
+In recent years the introduction of systemic fungicides now combats diseases of fungus, bacterial, and virus origin as well as some deficiency troubles.

 Fungus diseases controlled, or temporarily checked, include: